agersant/tiger/Roadmap.md

 - [x] Automatically select hitbox after creating it
 - [x] Select hitbox when clicking it
 - [x] Select animation frame when clicking it
-- [ ] Selected hitbox should have 8 handles for resizing instead of using invisible buttons along borders
+- [x] Selected hitbox should have handles for resizing instead of using invisible buttons along borders
 - [x] When creating an animation, automatically select it
 - [x] Grid
 - [ ] Drag and drop frames to workbench